junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan glances down at the ground, looking for more leads.

-And there, on the ground, among dirty paper tissues stained with sprays, cigarette butts, and other trashes, are scattered, torn scraps of a paper.
-Looks exactly like any other trash, and easily mistaken as just a normal piece of random trash, but the same kind of disturbance when he senses around Anakin also surrounds them, as if they're calling for him.
+And there, on the ground, among dirty paper tissues stained with sprays, cigarette butts, and other trash, are scattered, torn scraps of paper.
+Looks exactly like and is easily mistaken as just a normal piece of random trash, but the same kind of disturbance when he senses around Anakin also surrounds them, as if they're calling for him.

-Obi-Wan spends about an hour picking up every small piece of the scraps he can find and puts them back together.
-The tears are random and careless, making it probably the worse puzzle game in the world, but not impossible to recover.
+Obi-Wan spends about an hour picking up every small piece of the scraps he can find and putting them back together.
+The tears are random and careless, making it probably the worst puzzle game in the world, but not impossible to recover.
 Not for him, at least.

 And lucky for him, the words on the paper are not ruined by the tears.
-What he finds on there, however, makes his eyes widened.
+What he finds on there, however, makes his eyes widen.

 In scratchy and barely legible writing, it's the exact translation guidance he wishes to find, about the meanings of the symbols on the wall.

 Not all of them, it seems, when he cross-compares the symbols in front of him with the patterns on the paper.
 And there are still gaps in the paper where the scrapes must have been blown away by the wind.
 But enough to make sense and understand the crucial message.

-The red skeleton and skull is a warning sign, just as he concluded.
+The red skeleton and skull are a warning sign, just as he concluded.
 The combination of purple and that certain dark yellow snaky pattern means "drop everything and run."
 That greenish blue means safe, and there is a specific symbol for each of about a dozen locations and each hour of the day.
-With a certain combination, one can know exactly when and where -- for a next meeting, undoubtedly.
+With a certain combination, one can know exactly when and where -- for the next meeting, undoubtedly.

 "You really think tearing it up would be enough to hide from a Jedi, Anakin?
 You shouldn't underestimate me," Obi-Wan murmurs to the paper, feeling it's a little too easy.
-He wonders if it's because this time he was already too close to catching him, and the boy had to run in a fluster escape.
+He wonders if it's because this time he was already too close to catching him, and the boy had to run in a flustered escape.

 He takes out his personal datapad to take a photo of the pieced-together paper, and ignites the original with his lightsaber.
-Obi-Wan only thinks back why he did it until after all the paper pieces became burned, black ashes.
+Obi-Wan only thinks back on why he did it until all the paper pieces became burned, black ashes.
 And he doesn't have a good answer. *Just for safety.* He tells himself.
 But even he knows it sounds a little lame.

 He decidedly steers his mind away and starts looking for their next assembly plan.

 He does not report this latest breakthrough finding, either.
 He tells himself he'd report once he's found something more solid.
 He doesn't have enough proof yet.

-The only proof that turned into the ash flies in the air when a breeze comes by.
+The only proof that turned into ashes flies in the air when a breeze comes by.
 They're scattered farther, and then gone without a trace.

 <br>